 If you drink too much for a long time, here are some things you may experience:

 - Cancer, liver damage, immune system disorders, and brain damage

 - It can make it more difficult to diagnose conditions due to changes in the heart and blood vessels.
-Alcohol may dull the pain that is a warning sign of a heart attack.
+Alcohol may dull the pain which is a warning sign of a heart attack.

-- Forgetfulness and confusion which can be mistaken with dementia and Alzheimer’s.
+- Forgetfulness and confusion can be mistaken for dementia and Alzheimer’s.

 You should be careful if mixing alcohol and medications.